brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

                   url, len(items, expected_count)))

   ```
-* What if the "x results" div ceases to exist, or its class name has changed so we can't find it?
+* What if the "x results" `count` div ceases to exist, or its class name has changed so we can't find it?
+That would be okay if the `TileItem`s are still around - the assertions we just wrote will fail.
+But what if the REI developers change both the `count` and `TileItem` class names?
 I'm going to be lazy and not solve this problem right now, but its worth noting.

 * What if there isn't a `<span>` containing the item's title?
 The code will blow up if that happens.
 Not elegantly, but we'll know.
 This line will happily throw an error.
   ```python